AlliedPayment/docs/KBs/processing.md

           - If so then, you should be able to `"View Checks"` via Allied Admin's Network File Management.
       - If not, wait for approximately 15 mins (checking S3 in the interim).
         - If no file becomes available after 15 mins, "retrigger" the check file creation by clicking on `"Create Checks"` via Allied Admin's Network File Management -> Payment Files Not Sent

+### Check PDF is empty

+1. On the allied admin network file management page click the Create Checks button to recreate the PDF
+    - System will overwrite the existing bad PDF

 ## PKB-2